sweirich/haskelltester/README.md

 1. Create an assignment as normally, marking student answers with `{-# SOLN #-}
    yyy {-# STUBWITH xxx #-}`.
 The `hstub` utitlity will create a version of the file that replaces `yyy` with `xxx`.

+1a.
+Add the following to your stack.yaml file:

 2. Create a `test/Main.hs` module that imports `Tester` from the `gradescope` library.
 Use this library to define the `Problem`s for the assignment.